srbjain/CNN/OpenEye_Smiling_Image_Filtering/README.md

 ![The full set of facial landmarks that can be detected via dlib](resources/facial_landmarks.jpg)

-Examining the image, we can see that facial regions can be accessed via simple Python indexing (assuming zero-indexing with Python since the image above is one-indexed):<br/>
+Examining the image, we can see that facial regions can be accessed via simple Python indexing (assuming zero-indexing with Python since the image above is one-indexed):

 • The mouth can be accessed through points [48, 68].<br/>
 • The right eyebrow through points [17, 22].<br/>
 • The left eyebrow through points [22, 27].<br/>